-The Woods is a fantastic Lucky McKee film.
-It is dark, atmospheric, and showcases the director’s unique ability to create ambiance.
-It pays tribute to films like Argento’s Suspiria but still stands firmly on its own as a solid entry in the supernatural horror sub-genre.
+The Woods is a fantastic film.
+It is dark, atmospheric, and showcases director Lucky McKee’s mastery of ability ambiance.
+It pays tribute to films like Dario Argento’s Suspiria but still stands firmly on its own as a solid entry in the supernatural horror sub-genre.

-The cinematography is splendid.
-There’s plenty of creative camera angles and clever camerawork to keep the viewer engaged for the entirety of the film.
+The cinematography is inspired.
+There’s plenty of creative camera angles and constant examples of clever and unexpected camerawork that is likely to keep the viewer engaged for the entirety of the film.
 The lens the film was shot through lends an immediate sense of atmosphere to the production as well as helps to authentically recreate the timeframe in which the film is set.

 Agnes Bruckner (The Pact) is terrific as Heather.
 She nearly perfectly captures the teen angst and sense of alienation that Heather feels as she is assimilating to her new surroundings.
 Bruce Campbell has a smaller supporting role in the film as Heather’s henpecked father and he plays against type surprisingly well.

 David Ross (writer director of The Babysitters) penned the script for The Woods.
 He shows a flare for great dialogue and a willingness to pay tribute to the great horror films of years past with his script.
 I would love to see him write another horror picture, but he has been absent from Hollywood since the release of his 2007 film The Babysitters.